-^{}Eligible is defined as a student who is enrolled in a highschool level course for which there is a PARCC test.
-This includes all of these courses: Algebra I, Geometry, Algebra II, ELA 9, ELA 10, and ELA 11.
+&lt;sup>13 "Eligible" is defined as a student who is enrolled in a high-school level course for which there is a PARCC test and receive a valid score.
+This includes the following courses: Algebra I. Geometry.
+Algebra II.
+ELA 9.
+ELA 10. and ELA 11.